Pojakovo/Heart-Failure-Prediction-ML/README.md

 The Heart Failure Prediction Project is where advanced neural network models meet vital healthcare data.
 This project is dedicated to predicting heart failure cases with precision and care, harnessing the power of cutting-edge machine learning techniques.

 # THE APPROACH
-This project revolves around the core objective of predicting heart failure through the utilization of diverse machine learning methodologies.Our toolkit includes decision trees, gradient boosting, and artificial neural networks.The heart of our work lies in a comprehensive comparative analysis of these models, with a specific emphasis on showcasing the exceptional prowess of artificial neural networks in the realm of heart failure prediction.
+This project revolves around the core objective of predicting heart failure through the utilization of diverse machine learning methodologies.
+Our toolkit includes decision trees, gradient boosting, and artificial neural networks.The heart of our work lies in a comprehensive comparative analysis of these models, with a specific emphasis on showcasing the exceptional prowess of artificial neural networks in the realm of heart failure prediction.

 We've harnessed the power of cutting-edge machine learning models to create a robust prediction system.
 By harnessing the strengths of two distinct datasets, we've meticulously trained and fine-tuned our model for the precise detection of potential heart failure cases.
 Our approach involves a rigorous pipeline encompassing data preprocessing, model training, and thorough evaluation, all aimed at achieving the highest levels of accuracy.